monk-after-90s/AsyncGear/README.md

 inside awaken
 ```
 ### Gear(obj).delete
-When you no more need a gear, you'd better delete it.
+When you no more need a gear, you'd better delete it to save RAM.
 Especially when you dynamically keep creating new gears, you must keep
 deleting the old gears.
 ```python
 Gear('Tom').add_periods('sleep', 'awaken')